macharborguy/node-mysql-cache/Readme.md

 * [Oliver Gugger](https://github.com/guggero)

-Since this is my first github project, I used some files from [René Kijewski](https://github.com/Kijewski) as templates.
+Since this is my first github project, I used some files from [RenÃ© Kijewski](https://github.com/Kijewski) as templates.
 Thank you, I hope you don't mind!

 <a name="Compatibility"></a>